Questions and answers on the online purchase of tickets from SBB.

 Go to SBB.ch for access to your own personal ticket counter at home.
 You can buy tickets online for travel within Switzerland, display them on the screen and present them on-screen during the ticket inspection or print them out yourself.

 All you need is a device (PC, tablet, smartphone) with an Internet connection and a valid credit card (Visa, Mastercard, American Express Switzerland, Diners Club, myOne), debit card (PostFinance Card, Reka Card available from February) or prepaid card (Visa/Mastercard).

-Standard tickets for journeys within Switzerland.
+Point-to-point Ticket for journeys within Switzerland.

 1-day travelpasses for the Half Fare travelcard.